charlyalizadeh/run_main_C42/README.md

 # run_main_C42

-A small utility to run all the commented main inside a C project from the 42 piscine.
+A small utility to run all the commented mains inside a C project from the 42 piscine.

 # Installation